The Truth About Improving School Behavior and Academics

 Keep reading the answers are below!

 These days’ children that are not doing well academically and socially are in separate classes, alternative schools and other fancy titles to remove them from the class setting.
 This does not give the children the ability to learn how to socialize appropriately.
 Nor does it provide them the opportunity to learn to work through the difficulties that life brings.
-Yes there are exceptions under which separate individualized time is and must be accommodated.
-In some cases I find that students continue to behave in such away because it allows them to avoid the situation they do not want.
-They simple may not want to do the activities, classroom discussion and reading you know work.
+Yes, there are exceptions under which separate individualized time is and must be accommodated.
+In some cases, I find that students continue to behave in such a way because it allows them to avoid the situation they do not want.
+They simply may not want to do the activities, classroom discussion and reading you know work.
 There could be a million reasons why the behavior is happening.
 We may very well be indirectly teaching them that if they do not like a task they can act out and then be removed from the activity.
-Unfortunately they may be separated and or locked away in the future that leaves them away from their family for several years.
+Unfortunately, they may be separated and or locked away in the future that leaves them away from their family for several years.

 Ways to spark the change lives